Poplar Mushroom

 Possible Confusion

-It can be confused with other Fieldcaps in the genus Agrocybe like the Spring Fieldcap (Agrocybe praecox).
-They all grow on soil or from woodchip and wood debris, and are generally paler and smaller at maturity.
+It can be confused with other Fieldcaps in the genus Agrocybe like the Spring Fieldcap (Agrocybe praecox), pictured, They all grow on soil or from woodchip and wood debris, and are generally paler and smaller at maturity.

-The Wrinkled Fieldcap (Agrocybe rivulosa) seen on the left is the closest.
+The Wrinkled Fieldcap (Agrocybe rivulosa) is the closest.
 Smells similar and also has a wrinkled cap, but it grows on woodchip, it’s smaller and has a thinner ring.

-Sometimes the Poplar Mushroom has a small bended stem and looks similar to an Oyster Mushroom.
+Sometimes the Poplar Mushroom has a small bent stem and looks similar to an Oyster Mushroom.
 The spore colour is different and the gills in Oyster mushrooms turn creamy yellow, not brown.

 Spore Print